 In The Microwave

-After you take the meat out of refrigerator the next day for reheating, you can add your original juice, BBQ sauce or apple juice or BBQ Sauce, I
+Step 2: After you take the meat out of the refrigerator for reheating the following day, you can add your original juice, BBQ sauce or apple juice or BBQ Sauce.

 How To Reheat Pork Chops

-You might find that some meat like pork chops always end up dried out and chewy when you reheat them.
+You might find that some meats like pork chops always end up dried out and chewy when you reheat them.

 Pork chops can be done in the microwave, however you will get the best results in the oven or stove.